-*Solid (coal), liquid - million tonnes; gas - billion m3; uranium metal — thousand tonnes.
+*Solid (coal), liquid - million tonnes; gas - billion m3; uranium ore - million tonnes.

-In 2018, liquid (crude oil and condensate) production was 0.8 million t.
-Hydrocarbon gas amounted to 2.1 billion m3.
-As of 1 January 2018, Hungary estimated coal resources of more than 10.5 billion t.
-The bulk of this resource is lignite, with 5.7 billion t, followed by 3.1 billion t of brown coal and 1.6 billion t of hard coal.
-Hungary produced about 7.8 million t of coal in 2018, of which black and brown coal production was 0.03 million t.
-The coal found in Hungary has low calorific value with high ash and sulphur content.
-The vast share of coal is used for power generation meanwhile coal household utilization occurs mainly in north-east Hungary.
-In 1997, the uranium mine was closed and production was ceased.
+In 2021, liquid (both crude oil and condensate) production was 0.89 million t.
+Hydrocarbon gas amounted to 1.66 billion m3.
+As of 1 January 2021, Hungary's estimated coal resources were nearly 10.5 billion t.
+The bulk of this resource is lignite, with 5.7 billion t, followed by 3.2 billion t of brown coal and 1.6 billion t of hard coal.
+Hungary produced about 4.9 million t of coal in 2021.
+Generally, the coal found in Hungary has low calorific value with high ash and sulphur content.
+The vast share of coal is used for power generation.
+In 1997, the uranium mine was closed and production ceased.
 Remediation activities at the site began the following year and were completed in 2008.
 Ongoing treatment of contaminated water from the mine and tailings ponds results in the collection of about 1-3 tU per year.

 1.2.
 THE ELECTRICITY SYSTEM